How to Open Big CSV Files – an Ultimate Guide

 - How can I open a big CSV file without crashing my computer?
 Applications like Tad Viewer or Large Text File Viewer can open big CSV files without loading the entire content into memory.
 If that doesn't work, you can read and process the file in smaller sections using programming languages like Python.

-- How do I open a large CSV file in Excel?
+- How to open CSV file with more than 1 million rows?
 Excel's Power Query can import data into the Data Model, bypassing Excel’s 1 million row limit.
 Divide the CSV file into smaller chunks that Excel can handle.
 Consider tools like LibreOffice Calc or dedicated CSV editors that handle larger files better.

 - What's the best way to open a CSV file containing more than a billion rows?
-Utilize cloud-based data warehouses like Google BigQuery, Amazon Redshift, or Azure Synapse Analytics designed for massive datasets.
-You can also use frameworks like Apache Spark or Hadoop for distributed processing of large-scale data.
+Utilize cloud-based data warehouses like Google BigQuery, Amazon Redshift, or Azure Synapse Analytics, designed for massive datasets.
+You can also use frameworks like Apache Spark or Hadoop for the distributed processing of large-scale data.

 CSVkit